pabloinit/pabloinit/README.md

 - 👋 Hi, I’m @pabloinit
 - 👀 I’m interested in dart and python
-- 🌱 I’m currently learning all
+- 🌱 I’m currently learning everything
 - 💞️ I'm looking to collaborate in anything that will let me growth
 - 📫 How to reach me ...